Arizona Supreme Court

-In Nicaise v.
-Sundaram, the Arizona Supreme Court affirmed the family court’s award of joint legal decision-making with “final say” and held that, contrary to the Court of Appeals opinion, this designation does not confer the same authority as sole legal decision-making.
+Nicaise v.
+Sundaram (2019) was a published opinion where the Arizona Supreme Court affirmed the trial court’s award of joint legal decision-making with final say and held, contrary to the Court of Appeals opinion, that this designation does not confer the same authority as sole legal decision-making.

 Joint legal decision-making means the parents share equal rights and must agree before making any non-emergency legal decisions for their children.
 Final say is a concept commonly used by the Arizona family courts to give one parent the ability to make the decision whenever the parties cannot agree.